thomas-sheard/thomas-sheard/README.md

 Hello!
 My name is Thomas.
-I'm currently studying mathematical computing and am interesting in programming, among other things.
-Visit <a href="https://thomas.sheards.net" target="_blank">my website</a> to learn more about me!
+I'm currently a Maths and Stats student at RMIT, and am interested in computing in my spare time, among other things.
+Visit <a href="https://thomas.sheards.net" target="_blank">my website</a> for more of my personal projects.